wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

     | **email**     | The email address to receive the formatted weather forecast information |

 4. Click **Next**.
 5. In this step, you must define a schedule to run the task.
-In this guide, you set the schdule to receive the weather information daily at 8.00 AM UTC.
+In this guide, you set the schedule to receive the weather information daily at 8.00 AM UTC.
 Enter values as follows to configure the schedule:

     | **Field**            | **Value**                                             |
     | -------------------- | ----------------------------------------------------- |